987839088534212

 You’re still deciding on whether travel nursing is worth it but find the financial opportunity to be quite alluring.

-The good news is, you don’t have to take an emergency assignment to make a lot of money.
+The good news is that you don’t have to take an emergency assignment to make good money.

-Let’s talk about three other factors that can help line your wallet with some extra cash.
+Let’s talk about three other travel nursing factors that can help line your wallet with some extra cash.

 #1: Location